Abdullah-Arab/backend-express-starter/README.md

 - `npm run dev`: Run the development server.
 - `npm run build`: Build the project.
 - `npm start`: Start the production server.

+## Future Plans
+- Add user authentication
+- Add role based access control

+## Contributing
+i would like to add user authentication, authorization and role based access control to this project.
+If you like the project and would like to contribute, feel free to fork the repository and submit a pull request, I would be happy to review and merge it.

 ## License